The Montgomery Reunion

 Like the teaser of a Donald Trump presidency, the question of how to address our former superiors at Wednesday night’s “Montgomery Securities Reunion” presents for some a challenging conundrum.
 One the one hand, should a prominent “thank you” articulate to the sixteen members of the event’s host committee, each of whom made enough money as a Montgomery Securities partner to purchase a small Caribbean island.
 Or, like the vast majority of attendees who filed a W-2 instead of a K-1, should one make the most of their “$300 minimum suggested donation for entry” and use the event as an opportunity to finally and forever tell their former bosses to stick their fortunes where the sun doesn’t shine.
 (Full disclosure: proceeds from this event raised over $150,000 for The 49ers Foundation “Fresh Lifelines for Youth (FLY) program, an award winning non-profit dedicated to breaking the cycle of violence, crime and incarceration of teens).

 I did two tours of duty at Montgomery.
 My first was a three-year stint beginning in February 1991.
-Montgomery 1.0 was a brash, prepubescent thirteen year-old teenager back then, and despite the million-dollar art collection welcoming visitors to the reception lobby tucked inside the 22nd floor of the Transamerica Pyramid, the downstairs equity trading floor had all the charm of a medieval slave ship.
+Montgomery 1.0 was a brash, prepubescent thirteen year-old teenager, and despite the million-dollar art collection welcoming visitors to the reception lobby tucked inside the 22nd floor of the Transamerica Pyramid, the downstairs equity trading floor had all the charm of a medieval slave ship.
 I realized I wasn’t in Kansas anymore on my very first day at work, when I stepped into a sweltering arena held together by guile and duct tape and was greeted by a howling cacophony of trading banter, much of it handcuffed to one of George Carlin’s Seven Dirty Words.
 Locker room mentalities were the trading floor norm back in the Nineties, but the testosterone-fueled culture perpetuated by Montgomery’s managers bordered on the pugilistic.
-The commands were louder and sharper, the insults belittling and personal.
-Like a rollicking band of greedy pirates trolling the high seas, Montgomery was a nameless adventurer, a swashbuckling bully, reeking of blood and leather.
+The commands were loud and sharp, the insults belittling and personal.
+Like a rollicking band of greedy pirates trolling the high seas, Montgomery Securities was a nameless adventurer, a swashbuckling bully, reeking of blood and leather.
 It was, in short, not a very fun place to work.

 But here’s the kicker: I knew that coming in.